What is spear phishing? Recognize tailored emails

 However, phishing is the most general term for all fraudulent emails, calls, or SMS messages.

 How does spear phishing work?

 The Twitter scandal illustrates this scenario perfectly.
 Hackers deceived carefully selected employees with a refined spear phishing technique.
-The offputting aftermath included the reveal of internal operations of Twitter and unauthorized access to accounts.
+The staff exposed the internal operations of Twitter and gave unauthorized access to accounts.

-For instance, a phisher can somehow retrieve recent bank transactions and use them as the convincing lead.
+For instance, a phisher can retrieve recent bank transactions and use them as a convincing lead.
 However, spear phishing is not always after monetary benefits.
 The payoff might come in confidential data.

 The fraudulent email might prompt victims to perform a specific action as quickly as possible.
-For instance, people might need to fill forms, click on links, or download files.
-Other con artists might encourage users to respond to emails.
-Then, the data extortion occurs during seemingly ordinary communication.
+For instance, scams might trick users into clicking on a link or downloading files.

 Prevention of spear phishing attacks